Signs of Spring in NYC Parks

 In early spring, piping plovers arrive on Rockaway Beach to court and nest.
 And it's not uncommon to see aerial courtship displays by red-tailed hawks in the beginning of spring.
 Ospreys also return to our parks in early spring to mate.
 These majestic birds mate for life and build their nests along coastlines, usually in very tall trees, and on light poles and utility poles.

 As winter comes to an end, snowdrops emerge out of the frozen ground as one of the earliest signs of spring.
-This year, we spotted snowdrops in Prospect Park, Wave Hill, Central Park, and the New York Botanical Garden in mid-March.
+Last year, we spotted snowdrops in Prospect Park, Wave Hill, Central Park, and the New York Botanical Garden in mid-March.
 (Photo courtesy of Wave Hill)

 The crocus is one of the first spring bulbs to pop up in some of our parks.
-This year, this purple beauty was first spotted at The High Line in mid-March.
+Last year, this purple beauty was first spotted at The High Line in mid-March.
 (Photo by the Friends of the High Line)

 The cup-shaped flower vary in color: lilac, mauve, yellow, and white are most common.